VoronDesign/VoronUsers/printer_mods/StvPtrsn/Skirts_320/README.md

 If you use the standard rear plug panels (filtered mains or regular) then print the skirts as provided.

-However, if you want to add a keystone jack to the filtered mains rear panel then print one each of the front_rear skirt and head over to my other mod for the rear skirts.
+However, if you want to add a keystone jack to the filtered mains rear panel then print one each of the front skirt and head over to my [mod for the rear skirts.](../Keystone_Jack_Filtered_Mains_Panel)

 Front View (the awesome accented front panel by <a href="https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/mjoaris/Mini12864_LCD_Mount_for_V2.4">Mjoaris</a> is shown but this works with the standard panel as well)
 ![Front View](Images/front.jpg)